mwalzer/TopDownApp/workflow/README.md

 ```

 ### Run with a newly developed workflow
+Adding a new tool usually starts with creating a tool container, and then adding a process using this tool to the nextflow at the adequate position.
+The process can be instructed to use the new container either directly in the nextflow or via a `params-file`.
 ```
 nextflow run workflow/local/topdown_local_MSpathfinderT.nf -params-file config/mspt.yml -c config/nf.config --raw_file /home/data/st_1.raw --fasta_file /home/data/tutorial_uniprot-st.fasta
 ```